barbariansubhkaran/combustion_chamber/README.md

 # Combustion chamber
-## Methane combustion chamber using reactingFoam
+## Simulation of methane combustion chamber using reactingFoam